Summary

 Display slide 20 and instruct students to unfold the paper airplane they picked up.
 Ask students to trade if they picked up their own original paper airplane.

 Now direct students to write the linear equation represented by the table.
 Remind students to use their steps from their poster.
 Allow students time to reflect on the process.
-Prompt them by asking them if the steps they used give them the correct answer?
-If not, what should they do to edit them?
+Prompt them by asking if the steps they used gave them the correct answer.
+If students respond that they did not, prompt them further by asking how they could edit their steps.

 Collect the paper airplanes to assess student understanding of the lesson.